DIMENSIONS IN MECHANICAL ENGINEERING DRAWINGS

 In order for the drawings to be dimensioned so that evryone can understand them, we need to follow standards that all people in the world must follow.
 Standards are created by these organizations:

 Dimensions are represented on a drawing using on of the two systems, unidirectional or aligned.
+Title block tolerance do not apply to basic dimensions.
+Basic dimesnions are used to define or position tolerance zones.

 Units of Measure: